 Bearing in mind that many FIV+ cats will never exhibit any related symptoms, even if a first infection occurs, it can be many years before the cat becomes chronically ill, (if it does at all) provided each infection is promptly treated and the cat is well cared for.
 It is also best to minimise exposure to illness by keeping FIV+ cats indoors and separate from sick cats.
 Generally, a cat will live it’s normal life span without presenting any symptoms.

 It is important to note, that feeding a diet that cleans their teeth is imperative.
 This is easily done by feeding Prescription Dental biscuits, chunks of meat to chew, whole chicken hearts, and chicken neck a few times a week.
-Healthy FIV cats do extremely well on a raw diet (human grade only and frozen for 48 hours prior to feeding).
+Healthy FIV cats do extremely well on a raw diet (human grade only and frozen for 3 days before feeding).
 If the cat becomes ill their diet may need to be reassessed.
 Whilst many FIV+ cats may have good teeth their whole lives, it’s not uncommon for FIV+ cats to have some tooth extractions.

 The clinical signs of FIV are many and varied, and can include chronic and recurrent infections of the skin, mouth, urinary tract and upper respiratory tract, progressive weight loss and poor coat, seizures, kidney failure, certain types of cancer, neurological disease, or none of the above.
 FIV+ cats are more vulnerable to tooth decay and stomatitis.